imubashir0/BatteryMonitor/README.md

 2.2 Install the Libraries
   1. Install psutil for monitoring battery and system power information:

       *pip install psutil*
   3. Install win10toast for displaying Windows notifications:

      *pip install win10toast*

-## Step 3: Create the battery_monitor.pyw Script and battery_monitor.log
+## Step 3: Create the *battery_monitor.pyw* Script and **battery_monitor.log**
 3.1 Choose a Directory for Your Script
   1. Open File Explorer:

-    o	Navigate to your **Documents** folder (e.g. C:\Users\YourUsername\Documents).
+        o Navigate to your **Documents** folder (e.g. *C:\Users\YourUsername\Documents*).
   2. Create a New Folder:

         o Right-click in the **Documents** folder and select New > Folder.
-Name it BatteryMonitor.
+Name it **BatteryMonitor**.
-  3.	**Create a text file called battery_monitor.log**. o	Remember to include the .log extension or the script will not       work.
+  3.	**Create a text file called battery_monitor.log**.

+        o	Remember to include the **.log** extension or the script will not work.
-  4. Save the battery_monitor.pyw file here.
+  4. Save the **battery_monitor.pyw** file here.

 ## Step 4: Run the Script Manually in Command Prompt

 Now that you've created the script, you can run it from Command Prompt.

 4.1 Open Command Prompt

   1. Press Win + R, type cmd, and press Enter.

 4.2 Navigate to the Script Directory

   1. In the Command Prompt window, use the cd command to navigate to the folder where you saved the script:

-        **cd C:\Users\YourUsername\Documents\BatteryMonitor*
+    	     *cd C:\Users\YourUsername\Documents\BatteryMonitor*

 4.3 Run the Script

   1. Once you’re in the correct directory, run the script with:

-        **pythonw battery_monitor.pyw*
+    *pythonw battery_monitor.pyw*
 4.4 Verify Notifications

   1.	**Charger Connection:**

-        o	Plug in and unplug your laptop’s charger to test                    notifications. o	You should see pop-up notifications indicating whether              the charger is connected or disconnected.
+    	  o	Plug in and unplug your laptop’s charger to test notifications.

+    	  o	You should see pop-up notifications indicating whether the charger is connected or disconnected.

-  2.	**Battery Full:**
+  3.	**Battery Full:**

     	  o	Once the battery reaches 100%, a notification should appear indicating that the battery is fully charged.

-  3.	**Low Battery:**
+  5.	**Low Battery:**

     	  o	If the battery level drops below 20%, you should receive a low battery notification.

 4.5 Check Log File

 The script logs events in a file called battery_monitor.log.
 To verify that the script is running as expected:
-  1. Navigate to C:\Users\YourUsername\Documents\BatteryMonitor.
+  1. Navigate to *C:\Users\YourUsername\Documents\BatteryMonitor*.
-  2. Open the battery_monitor.log file using a text editor (e.g.,        Notepad).
+  2. Open the **battery_monitor.log** file using a text editor (e.g., Notepad).
   3. Check the log for messages indicating that the script started and notifications were sent.

 ## Step 5: Troubleshooting